 Oboist Keve Wilson

 Hailed by the New York Times for her “magnificently sweet tone,” oboist Keve Wilson would skip music theory and history as a kid to practice Irish jigs and reels instead.
-Currently oboist with the Broadway revival Carousel, Keve inspires visiting high school band and orchestra students from around the country with her original show Believe NYC---from the Band Room to Broadway A past winner of Concert Artists Guild and solo oboist with the Grammy nominated Absolute Ensemble, she has performed in Amsterdam, Argentina, Austria, Dubai, England, Estonia, Finland, France, Germany, Greece, Latvia, Mexico, Panama, New Zealand, and South Korea.
+Oboist with the recent Broadway revival Carousel, Keve inspires visiting high school band and orchestra students from around the country with her original show Believe NYC---from the Band Room to Broadway A past winner of Concert Artists Guild and solo oboist with the Grammy nominated Absolute Ensemble, she has performed in Amsterdam, Argentina, Austria, Dubai, England, Estonia, Finland, France, Germany, Greece, Latvia, Mexico, Panama, New Zealand, and South Korea.
 A two-time recipient of the Clifford-Levy Creativity Grant, Keve traveled to Makuleke Village in South Africa where she participated in learning and teaching folk songs of the region.
+She was also the oboist for the Tony award winning Broadway show A Gentleman’s Guide to Love and Murder.

 Believe NYC-From the Band Room to Broadway

 An inspiring show for middle and high school students, Keve shares her journey "from the band room to Broadway" in a unique interactive performance.
-Accompanied by pianist/conductor of My Fair Lady, Paul Staroba, this show gets to the heart of what it means to be a musician working on Broadway.
+Accompanied by pianist/conductor of My Fair Lady, Paul Staroba, this show gets to the heart of what it means to be a working musician.

 Keve was the oboist in the 2018 Broadway revival of Carousel at the Imperial Theater.